Straight to the Point

 While an increasing number of brands are producing enameled cast iron Dutch ovens, the pot's basic design has changed very little over the years.
 The main differences from one pot to the next come down to small (but sometimes important) variations in form and more or less stringent oversight of the production process.
 One of the main selling points of the heritage brands, like Le Creuset and Staub, is that they operate their own factories and are therefore able to maintain higher production standards.
 The engineers at the Staub foundry, for example, adjust the moisture of the sand in the molds that form their Dutch ovens daily based on the air's humidity.
 At Le Creuset's factory in Fresnoy-le-Grand, about two hours north of Paris, 15 employees inspect every pot before it ships out.

 Ultimately, though, most of the brands we talked to were pretty tight-lipped about the specifics of their manufacturing process (good luck getting much info about how the enamel coating differs from one manufacturer to the next).
 Still, we can safely say that what makes a great pot is a closely controlled molding process for the cast iron, followed by a quality enamel finish, usually applied in two coats.
 We appreciate the kind of quality control practiced by the heritage brands and the durability it tends to promise, but we can certainly see a counterargument—take your chances spending less, and if it does one day fail, just replace it.

-In the end, the most important attribute in a Dutch oven is how well it cooks food, both on the range and in the oven.
-Despite what you may have been told, iron is not a great conductor of heat, and needs time and a relatively large burner to heat evenly before you can properly sear meat in it.
-The glossy enamel, while definitely not Teflon, should release stuck-on foods without shredding them to bits.
+In the end, the most important attribute of a Dutch oven is how well it cooks food, both on the range and in the oven.
+Despite what you may have been told, iron is not a great conductor of heat and needs time and a relatively large burner to heat evenly before you can properly sear meat in it.
+The glossy enamel—while definitely not Teflon—should release stuck-on foods without shredding them to bits.

 A Note About Warranties